 David Byron‘s falsetto interludes with the first track on Salisbury came as a real shock to many.
-Truly Progressive Hard Rock, and some sort of an interloper into later Heavy Metal territory, albeit at a weird scale.
-Just check out the metal scream and the meaty riffing that comes with the track.
+The track sports truly Progressive Hard Rock.
+And some sort of an excursion into early Heavy Metal territory, albeit at a weird scale.
+Just check out the metal scream and the meaty riffing that comes with the song.
 In addition, the change in style from their first record to this one is truly stunning.
-So, this is a song for this particular Top 10.

 #7 – Easy Livin’ – Demons and Wizards (1972)

 The short blurb Easy Livin’ really took the audience by storm back in its time.
 And it continues to captivate us to this day.
 Already the line “This is a thing I’ve never known before / it’s called easy livin’ “ sounds like a killer and worms itself into your brain.
 On top of that, the fast-paced chugging with the somewhat shrilly intrusive keys really take your breath away.
 For the whole of the 2 minutes and 36 seconds it lasts.
 Fast and furious.
 That’s what you would call it today.

 “I done the rancher’s daughter, and I surely hurt his pride” – already that line got on my good side.
 And – of course – some bigots in the purist field decided to ban this song for exactly that precise reason.
 But this bad boy thing fuels its appeal in the end, make no mistake.
 Appearing on Uriah Heep‘s 6th record, Stealin’ proved a great hit with potential.
 As the lore goes, the track depicts the misgivings of an outlaw about his life and conduct.
 But hey, nothing more than that – and to enjoy the music of course.

 #5 – Return to Fantasy – Return to Fantasy (1975)